alibaniasad1999/alibaniasad1999/README.md

 - 🤔 I’m looking for help with machine learning algorithms for robotics
 - 💬 Ask me about robotics, AI, and automation
 - 📫 How to reach me: [Email](mailto:alibaniasad1999@yahoo.com)
-- ⚡ Fun fact: I built my first robot at the age of 12
+- ⚡ Fun fact: I built my first robot at the age of 12, and I love vim.

 <div align="right">
     <img src="https://komarev.com/ghpvc/?username=alibaniasad1999&style=for-the-badge">